-Interns attend a week-long orientation over spring break and serve in 12-week summer internships tailored to various NPS career tracks.
+Interns attend a week-long orientation over spring break and serve in 12-to-16 week summer internships tailored to various NPS career tracks.
 Summer internships are available in a variety of fields, including visitor services, education, resource management – and many more!

 - Total package of up to $7,760 that includes: travel allowance, weekly living allowance, housing, AmeriCorps Education Award, and Spring Break accomodations in Anchorage

 - Internship hours may count toward 640 hours of Public Land Corps hiring authority eligibility.